-Bridging loans are designed to be a short term solution covering situations where a debt is due but the credit to cover it has not yet become available or a permanent solution for property developers and investors to fund their short term development projects.
+Bridging loans are designed to be a short-term solution covering situations where a debt is due but the credit to cover it has not yet become available or a permanent solution for property developers and investors to fund their short-term development projects.

-Who Needs a Bridging Loan?
+Who Needs A Bridging Loan?

-It is now far more common for bridging loan products to be aimed at the asset rich property buyer, property developers, and landlords that want a simple straightforward and quick solution as they turn their properties over.
+It is now far more common for bridging loan products to be aimed at the asset rich property buyer, property developers, and landlords that want a simple, straightforward, and quick solution as they turn their properties over.

-A New Breed of Lender
+A New Breed Of Lender

 Following the credit crunch of 2008, banks have been reluctant to provide these kinds of loans to customers across the spectrum and, as a consequence, a new generation of specialist bridging loan providers have emerged.